Thomaltarix/Thomaltarix/README.md

 - 🎓 **Epitech Journey:** Currently in my second year at Epitech Nantes, I'm diving deep into object oriented programming thank's to C++ and some stuff.

-- 💼 **JF-Test Project:** Actively working on the JF-Test project.
+- 💼 **Json-FTest Project:** Actively working on the JF-Test project.
 It's a functionnal tests python script project which will be used for my next Epitech projects.

 ## 🔧 Technologies and Skills
 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)